pg-support/supt-km/docs/4. Processes/c. Post-sale - Check Basecamp for updates/Register Product and Update Warranty  - Check Basecamp for updates.md

-# Register Product and Update Warranty
+# Register Product and Update Warranty - Check Basecamp for updates

 >Once the customer receives the product, they will need to manually register it and update the warranty.
 >